Ultimate Travel Guide to Vietnam

 Vietnam Travel Insurance

 Must have: Travelling to any Country without travel insurance is not advisable.
 Life happens, and real-life incidents have shown the importance of having travel insurance.
 My experience has taught me that you never travel without the right Travel Insurance.
-For an affordable Vietnam travel insurance quote, visit Safety Wing.
-Read more about Why you need to take out Travel insurance.
+For an affordable Vietnam Travel Insurance quote, and what it covers, read more at Why you need to take out Travel insurance.

 Language: Although English is widely spoken.
 We were sometimes forced to use Google Translate, which was annoying, especially in smaller towns.
 A good grasp of essential Vietnamese words can go a long way.
 Here are some words one encounters every day.

-Vietnam Currency: The currency in Vietnam is the Vietnamese Dong (VND), with the symbol ₫.
-US$ are widely accepted, but having some cash is always good when haggling and buying stuff at the markets and street vendors.
+💰Vietnam Currency: The currency in Vietnam is the Vietnamese Dong (VND), with the symbol ₫.
+US$ are widely accepted, but having some cash is always good when haggling and buying stuff at the markets and vendors.

 Planning a trip to Vietnam can be a massive challenge, but if you follow my Vietnam travel tips and advice, you won’t need to feel overwhelmed.